RheaMimiCarillo/reading-notes/401/class-02.md

 **3. Explain how GitHub fits into this process assuming the listener comes from a non-technical background**

-Github has CI/CD directly integrated into their platform.
+Github has CI/CD directly integrated into t`heir platform.

 ## Bookmark and Review